Black Country Slang & Black Country Dialect.

 -

-Black Country term for ear or earhole.
+A Black Country slang term for the word pebble.

 -